ralphm10/bank_tech_test/README.md

 ### Progress

 * The test coverage is 100%
+* Code has been analysed with rubocop to adhere to ruby style guidelines and coverage calculated with SimpleCov
 * This project meets the acceptance criteria above, see below example interaction

 ```
 [3] pry(main)> test = Account.new